 The 311 Citizen Contact Center has been operating remotely since late March 2020.
 Their workforce will remain remote throughout Red, Yellow and Green phases.
-The Citizen Contact Center is already set up to operate in person with social distancing measures when the workforce returns to the office.
+The Citizen Contact Center is already set up to operate in person with social distancing measures, when required by the public health order when the workforce returns to the office.